-Totally Equity Now organizes several volunteer-led Literacy Across Harlem book drives each a year.
-Since July 2012, we have collected and distributed over 12,500 new and like-new books in partnership with local small businesses, nonprofit organizations, colleges and universities, faith-based institutions, and individual community members.
+Totally Equity Now organizes two volunteer-led Literacy Across Harlem book drives each a year.
+Since July 2012, we have collected and distributed close to 15,000 new and like-new books in partnership with local small businesses, nonprofit organizations, colleges and universities, faith-based institutions, and individual community members.
 Book recipients include families living in Harlem-based homeless shelters, formerly incarcerated women with young children, and victims of domestic violence.

 It’s simple: we help Harlemites share literacy resources with other Harlemites so that our entire community can enjoy the invaluable gift of reading . . . and grow together.

 6TH ANNUAL LITERACY ACROSS HARLEM HOLIDAY BOOK DRIVE

 DECEMBER 6-15, 2017

 Total Equity Now has teamed up with the amazing book-donation-site partners below to help Harlemites give the gift of reading this holiday season!

 1230 5th Ave. (between 104th and 105th)

 503 W. 145th St. (between Broadway and Amsterdam)

 180 W. 135th St. (between 7th and Lenox)

 1942 Amsterdam Ave. (at 156th)